lhcb/starterkit-lessons/first-analysis-steps/analysis-productions.md

 ALWAYS:Results will be available at https://lhcb-analysis-productions.web.cern.ch/1958388/
 ```

 You can open that link in your browser to view the status of the test jobs (example [here](https://lhcb-analysis-productions.web.cern.ch/3195170/)).
-After a few minutes, these should have completed - all being well, you've now succesfully submitted your first production!
+After a few minutes, these should have completed - all being well, you've now successfully submitted your first production!

 {% callout "Next steps for real productions" %}